-Copies of each of the foregoing are available on SEDAR at www.sedar.com.
+Copies of each of the foregoing are available on the Corporation's issuer profile on SEDAR at www.sedar.com.

 LEGAL PROCEEDINGS AND REGULATORY ACTIONS

 Mullen Group and its Business Units are involved from time to time in various claims and litigation which arise in the normal course of business.
 To our knowledge, there are no significant legal proceedings currently in progress, which involve a claim for damages in an amount that exceeds 10.0 percent of the assets of Mullen Group.